-Whitney Lay Greene is a civil litigation attorney, practicing primarily in the fields of General Liability and Workers' Compensation defense.
-She works on behalf of one of the World’s largest retail organizations in the areas of transportation, premises liability, product liability, and professional negligence claims.
-Mrs. Greene serves clients who manage a high volume of cases, handling files from the initial complaint through final resolution.
+Whitney Lay Greene is an experienced civil litigator, practicing primarily in the general liability field.
+She handles matters in the fields of transportation/trucking law, premises liability, and products liability in both state and federal courts all over Georgia.
+Although Whitney prides herself on her ability to assist clients with matters large and small, she focuses her practice on cases with complex liability and medical causation issues, including catastrophic injury and wrongful death claims.
+Whitney serves clients who manage a high volume of cases, handling files from the initial complaint through final resolution.
 She has significant experience positioning cases for dismissal on summary judgment and other cost-effective resolution options.
-In addition, she has taken and defended dozens of depositions (including medical and non-medical experts), handled numerous mediations, and represented clients at both the trial and appellate level.
-Mrs. Greene routinely provides pre-suit strategic advice to avoid litigation, and assists clients in developing strategies for efficiently and effectively resolving claims at the earliest stage.
+In addition, Whitney has taken and defended dozens of depositions (including medical and non-medical experts), handled numerous mediations, and successfully represented clients at both the trial and appellate level.
+Whitney routinely provides pre-suit strategic advice to avoid litigation, and assists clients in developing strategies for efficiently and effectively resolving claims at the earliest stage.

 University of Georgia, School of Law, J.D., 2012, cum laude

 United States District Court for the Nothern District of Georgia